Permafrost carbon cycle: Carbon release from the permafrost

-A 1993 study suggested that while the tundra was a carbon sink until the end of 1970s, it had already transitioned to a net carbon source by the time the study concluded.
+A 1993 study suggested that while the tundra was a carbon sink until the end of the 1970s, it had already transitioned to a net carbon source by the time the study concluded.
 The 2019 Arctic Report Card estimated that Arctic permafrost releases between 0.3 and 0.6 Pg C per year.
 That same year, a study settled on the 0.6 Pg C figure, as the net difference between the annual emissions of 1,66 Pg C during the winter season (October–April), and the model-estimated vegetation carbon uptake of 1 Pg C during the growing season.
-It estimated that under RCP 8.5, a scenario of continually accelerating greenhouse gas emissions, winter CO_{2} emissions from the norther permafrost domain would increase 41% by 2100.
+It estimated that under RCP 8.5, a scenario of continually accelerating greenhouse gas emissions, winter CO_{2} emissions from the northern permafrost domain would increase 41% by 2100.
 Under the "intermediate" scenario RCP 4.5, where greenhouse gas emissions peak and plateau within the next two decades, before gradually declining for the rest of the century (a rate of mitigation deeply insufficient to meet the Paris Agreement goals) permafrost carbon emissions would increase by 17%.
-In 2022, this was challenged by a study which used a record of atmospheric observations between 1980 to 2017, and found that permafrost regions have been gaining carbon on net, as process-based models underestimated net CO2 uptake in the permafrost regions and overestimated it in the forested regions, where increased respiration in response to warming offsets more of the gains than was previously understood.
+In 2022, this was challenged by a study which used a record of atmospheric observations between 1980 and 2017, and found that permafrost regions have been gaining carbon on net, as process-based models underestimated net CO2 uptake in the permafrost regions and overestimated it in the forested regions, where increased respiration in response to warming offsets more of the gains than was previously understood.

 Notably, estimates of carbon release alone do not fully represent the impact of permafrost thaw on climate change.
 This is because carbon can either be released as carbon dioxide (CO2) or methane (CH4).
 Aerobic respiration releases carbon dioxide, while anaerobic respiration releases methane.
 This is a substantial difference, as while biogenic methane lasts less than 12 years in the atmosphere, its global warming potential is around 80 times larger than that of CO2 over a 20-year period and between 28 and 40 times larger over a 100-year period.